 If you’re moving into rented accommodation with a credit meter, it is important that you take a reading of your gas and electricity as soon as you’ve moved in.
 When you’ve done this, you should get in touch with your current energy supplier (click here to find out who supplies your energy) to pass along the meter reading.
 Whilst you’re at it, be sure to change the details on the account to your own.
 If you don’t, you may well end up paying for energy used by the previous tenant.
 It could be unlikely, but it is possible.

 As soon as you’ve registered this information with the existing energy provider(s) then it’s time to look into comparing electricity and gas for tenants.
 Comparing is worth doing because the chances are that as new renters, the energy provider will have placed you onto their standard - and most expensive - tariff.
 If this is the case you will almost certainly be able to save money by switching to a cheaper tariff.
-You can compare every gas and electricity tariff on the market by entering your postcode below.
+You can compare every gas and electricity tariff on the market by entering your postcode above.

 Prepayment meters are often popular with landlords as they help protect against tenants running up energy debt, then move property without paying.
 With prepayment meters you pay for your energy in advance, by adding credit to a key or card, or by purchasing tokens – much like a pay as you go mobile phone.